-After delivering a disappointing experience during the first two Jump Force open beta sessions, Bandai Namco were forced to cancel the remaining rounds and reschedule them for later.
+After delivering a experience during the first two Jump Force sessions, Bandai Namco were forced to cancel the remaining rounds and reschedule them for later.
 Fans of the game have been desperate to learn when the postponed sessions would be taking place, as many never even had the chance to log in due to horrible server issues.

 Session #1: January 29th - from 08:00 to 13:00 (CET)